tameidan1/CSE455FinalProject/README.md

 The dataset that was used was of 555 different species of birds provided by the [Birds Birds Birds Kaggle Competition](https://www.kaggle.com/competitions/birds23wi)

 ## **Code**
 For our project, our entire code runnable is linked in the following [Kaggle Notebook](https://www.kaggle.com/code/seulchanhan/birdsbirdsbirds).
-Our main code, experiments, and explanations are in the Kaggle Notebook, but additional models and graphs are available in a [Google Colab](https://github.com/tameidan1/CSE455FinalProject/blob/main/GoogleColabCode.ipynb).
+In addition, the same notebook is uploaded to our github repository [here](https://github.com/tameidan1/CSE455FinalProject/blob/main/bird-notebook-part-1.ipynb).
+Our main code, experiments, and explanations are in the Kaggle Notebook.
+However, additional models and graphs are available in a [Google Colab](https://github.com/tameidan1/CSE455FinalProject/blob/main/GoogleColabCode.ipynb), which we used to speed up model experimentation throughput.

 For this project, our main coding component came from implementing the three areas of inquiry: tranfer learning, data augmentation, and hyperparameter tuning.
 Our code consisted of all of the experiments, setup, and augmentation implementations.
 Our most signficant coding portion was the implementation of the various data augmentation techniques we used.